Hermiston, Oregon: Retail

 Hermiston serves as the retail and services center for much of western Umatilla County, as well as Morrow County and parts of Gilliam county.
-Hermiston's Local Trade Area, which describes the area where people will travel to purchase items on a weekly basis, stretches from Pendleton on the East, the Columbia River to the North, Heppner to the South, and Gilliam County to the West.
-There were 46,000 people living within Hermiston's Local Trade Area based on 2010 U.S. Census data.
+Hermiston's Local Trade Area, which describes the area where people will travel to purchase items weekly, stretches from Pendleton on the East, the Columbia River to the North, Heppner to the South, and Gilliam County to the West.
+46,000 people were living within Hermiston's Local Trade Area according to the 2010 U.S. Census data.
 Despite a relatively robust local retail & services market, Hermiston experiences significant retail sales leakage to the Tri-Cities for items purchased on less than a weekly basis.
 The Tri-Cities, located approximately 30 minutes north of Hermiston in Washington, had a metro-area population of 275,740 as of April 1, 2014, making it the fourth largest metropolitan area in Washington.